-Unexpected opportunities often arise out of less than ideal situations — nothing could be truer than the situation we are facing with climate change.
+Unexpected opportunities often arise out of less than ideal situations; climate change is a perfect example.
 Climate change offers us a chance to retool, rethink and re-imagine our society and our world.
 And while big change can be scary and intimidating, it also presents incredible opportunity to imagine a world that better serves everyone and everything, including the natural ecosystems that surround us.

 An unexpected opportunity arose for me when our co-op received an invitation to join the National Business Climate & Clean Energy Advocacy Day in Washington, DC.
 The invitation grew out of our co-op having joined over 1,000 other companies in signing the Business Backs Low-Carbon USA statement.
 The statement encourages our government to remain committed to the Paris Agreement on climate, which sets a global action plan to limit global warming to below 2 degrees Celsius, an important threshold to reduce risks and impacts from climate change.
 The invitation to DC included the goal of delivering a strong message to Congressional policymakers: